 Each of the questions above looks at a different characteristic.
 In the tennis ball question, you can show how well you can think logically.
 The April Fool's joke asks about your ability to react to a totally unexpected situation.
 And the animal question is about your character, even if you don't immediately see how.
 But think about it: what does dog, horse, rooster, or dragon symbolize?

-What Is the Purpose of Weird Interview Questions?
+What Is the Purpose of Weird or Tricky Questions?

 Weird interview questions are designed to gauge how you respond to an unexpected situation or task, and how inventive you are.
 There is no right or wrong answer to most odd questions.
 These quirkier job interview questions give you the opportunity to prove that you can think on your feet, are creative and blessed with a healthy dose of a sense of humor.